Books by

 The Vanished (Ang Nawawala)

 Ang Nawawala (The Vanished) is a comic, queer, and Filipino take on the detective novella.
 It is made up of seven interconnected stories featuring the exploits of Brigido, a.k.a.
-“Bree,” a gay masseur and barangay (village) hall receptionist turned unlikely detective.
+“Bree,” a masseuse and barangay (village) hall receptionist turned unlikely detective.
 Bree’s search for these small, seemingly inconsequential objects and persons unearths other issues and crimes in the village of Talong Punay.

 English translation by Ned Parfan